pdfernhout/High-Performance-Organizations-Reading-List/README.md

 A follow-up to this book was the 2013 What Makes Love Last?
 https://en.wikipedia.org/wiki/What_Makes_Love_Last%3F

-The Gottman's offer workshops including in person, online, and via DVDs (where techniques learned there -- like making positive comments a lot more often than crtical ones -- are also applicable in the workplace): https://www.gottman.com/couples/workshops/art-science-of-love/
+The Gottmans offer workshops including in person, online, and via DVDs (where techniques learned there -- like making positive comments a lot more often than crtical ones -- are also applicable in the workplace): https://www.gottman.com/couples/workshops/art-science-of-love/
 > Created by “the Einstein of Love” (Psychology Today), The Art and Science of Love virtual event is a two-day workshop grounded on what actually works in relationships that are happy and stable.
 See for yourself why millions of couples worldwide have benefited from the Gottman Method.
 This is a synchronous event with Q&A throughout the session, as well as private roving therapist support during each exercise time.
 Additionally, couples will receive a physical box set of workshop materials to further their learning by use of tangible materials.
 > Discover The Art and Science of Love at our world-renowned weekend workshop for couples created by Drs.
 John and Julie Gottman and see for yourself why millions of couples worldwide have benefited from the Gottman Method.